Adams School of Dentistry: Infection Control Manual - Chapter 07: Personal Protective Equipment (PPE)

 • Must be worn in laboratory settings when there is sufficient probability of exposure to blood and/or OPIM.

-• Must be worn when handling equipment, instrument, and other items which have been contaminated with blood and/or OPIM, prior to being disinfected.
+• When handling equipment, instrument, and other items which have been contaminated with blood and/or OPIM, prior to being disinfected.

 • Wearing disposable treatment gloves outside of the clinical operatory area where residents, students, faculty, or staff is strictly prohibited.